 Imagine driving one of the thin-tired locomobiles over mostly dirt roads for seventy-six days.
 The group barely averaged twenty-six miles per day.
 Sections of the trip required shipping their automobiles by ferry or train, like in Glacier National Park where the Going-to-the-Sun Road wouldn’t be completed until the 1930s.

 A lot has happened to the roads of the west since then.
 Today the National Park-to-Park Highway can be easily driven on paved highways with gas stations and hotel beds at ready supply.
 Many more national parks and monuments have joined the ranks of the Nation’s Playgrounds, allowing adventurers more options to explore.

 I’d love for you to come along, too!
 Only I don’t think there’s any more room in my truck.
-Instead, follow our journey on MountainMomandTots.com then go out and plan a National Park adventure of your own.
+Instead, follow our journey on MountainMomandTots.com then go out and plan a National Park-to-Park Highway adventure of your own.
 Now’s the time to “See America First!”

 Are you on Pinterest?
 Please share this post!

 Susan Strayer is the author of MountainMomandTots.com, an outdoor family blog.
 Based in the mountains of Sundance, Utah, she spends her time skiing, biking, hiking and camping with her husband and three kids.
-During the summer of 2016 she and Mountain Dad are taking their three tots on their biggest adventure yet - a seven week road trip of the National Park-to-Park Highway.
-Please connect with Susan on Facebook, Instagram, and Twitter.
+During the summer of 2016, she and Mountain Dad are taking their three tots on their biggest adventure yet – a seven-week road trip of the National Park-to-Park Highway.
+Please connect with Susan on Instagram, and Twitter.